 Anastasia O’Melveny is a self-taught artist living and working in Massachusetts.
-Since her youth she has worked in a multitude of artistic mediums to express spiritual themes and the beauty of the natural world.
-Among her many modes of creative expression are painting, photography, mixed media and collage, multi-media works, architecture, glasswork, jewelry, music, poetry and writing.
+She was born in Seattle and grew up in scenic Western Maryland.
+Since childhood she has used a multitude of artistic mediums to express spiritual themes and celebrate the beauty of the natural world.
+Among these are painting, photography, mixed media and collage, multi-media works, architecture, glasswork, jewelry, music, poetry and writing.

 From infancy she was fascinated by art, and spent long hours looking at art books.
-She loved drawing and painting.
-Undiagnosed autism and learning disabilities complicated her early life and precluded a higher education; it was not until age 56 that was she was finally diagnosed as having an Autism Spectrum Disorder.
-Nevertheless, she managed to follow an artistic path: experimenting with many artistic mediums and materials.
-Since the 1980's she has embraced photography, and is constantly capturing moments and details of the world she encounters.
+She especially loved drawing and painting and her favorite subject was always animals.
+Undiagnosed autism and learning disabilities complicated her early life and precluded a higher education.
+It was not until age 56 that was she was finally diagnosed as having Autism.
+Nevertheless, she managed to follow an artistic path.
+Since the 1980's she has also embraced photography, and is constantly capturing moments and details of the world she encounters.

-She is represented by the AANE Gallery in Watertown, Massachusetts which showcases the workof Autistic Artists.
+She is represented by the AANE Gallery in Watertown, Massachusetts, which showcases and supports the work of Autistic Artists.